 How To Build A Squash Arch

 To make the arch tall enough, we needed two pieces of PVC pipe for each side.
-We glued them together and then weaved the PVC into the fencing.
+We glued them together using a special PVC glue and then weaved the PVC into the fencing.

 Next, we pounded rebar into the ground to hold the arch in place.
 This took four pieces of rebar, one for each end of the PVC pipe.
 The pipe slides over the rebar to hold it in place.